developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		...
 	</Configuration>

-For encrypted file created using the [ButtonBar](../buttonbar) tool:
+For encrypted file created using the EKD tool:

 	:::xml
 	<Configuration>